ARMmbed/mbed-os-5-docs/docs/reference/thread_safety.md

 ### About this document

-This document introduces the Arm Mbed OS RTOS and [thread safety mechanisms](#thread-safety), then discusses [porting them](#considerations-when-porting) to a new target.
+This document introduces the Arm Mbed OS RTOS and [thread safety mechanisms](#thread-safety).

 ### RTOS